 We look at challenges in our current culture, seeking to equip the next generation of Christians to live in the world with their sole confidence in the gospel.
 We aim to cultivate a friendly environment in which all youth are welcome to attend.
 Throughout the year, we have special outreach events for the kids; past events include Glow Hockey and Slip’N Slide Kickball.
-Click here to view the flyer for our new series on the Book of Daniel:
+Click here to view the flyer for our new series on the Christian Life:

 Stephen Reformed Church’s Youth Ministry has a twofold mission: